TOFMS-GG-Group/TOFMSDataAnalysis/README.md

 WHAT IS THIS?
 -------------

 This application is for preforming data analysis on time of flight mass spectrometery.
+Please refer to wiki to see throught explantion of the project and design goals.

 FILES NEEDED FOR THIS PROCESS
 -----------------------------